 Risks arising from changes in demand

-As a result of the emissions issue – possibly exacerbated by media reports – the Volkswagen Group may possibly experience decreases in demand.
+As a result of the diesel issue, the Volkswagen Group may experience decreases in demand, possibly exacerbated by media reports.
 When dealing with the issue, our highest priority is to provide customers with solutions, both from a technical perspective and in financial matters.
 In addition, we are pressing ahead with the systematic clarification of the misconduct in the Company.

-Commercial vehicles are capital goods: in an economic upturn, the need for transport and thus the demand rises sharply, whereas in economically difficult times demand falls just as sharply.
+Commercial vehicles are capital goods: even minor changes in growth rates or growth forecasts can significantly affect transport requirements and thus demand.
 The production fluctuations arising as a result require a high degree of flexibility from manufacturers.
 Although production volumes are significantly lower, the complexity of the trucks and buses range in fact significantly exceeds the already very high complexity of the passenger cars’ range.
-The priorities for commercial vehicle customers are overall running costs, vehicle reliability and the service provided.
+The priorities for commercial vehicle customers are total cost of ownership, vehicle reliability and the service provided.

-MAN Power Engineering’s two-stroke engines are produced exclusively by licensees, particularly in Korea, China and Japan.
+MAN Power Engineering’s two-stroke engines are produced exclusively by licensees, particularly in South Korea, China and Japan.
 Due to volatile demand in new ship construction and heavy investment by some licensees, there is excess capacity in the market for marine engines, resulting in risks ranging from a decline in license revenues through to bad debt losses.
 There is also a risk that market share will be lost as a result of Chinese state-owned licensees merging with competitors.
-We address these risks by constantly monitoring the markets, working closely together with licensees and carefully managing business relationships with them.
+We address these risks by constantly monitoring the markets and working closely together with all licensees.
 This also includes receivables management in order to safeguard our license revenues.

 Dependence on fleet customer business

 The fleet customer business continues to be characterized by increasing concentration and internationalization.
 The Volkswagen Group is well positioned with its broad portfolio of products and drive systems, as well as its target-group-focused customer care.
-There is no concentration of default risks at individual fleet customers.
+There is no concentration of default risks at individual fleet customers or markets.